camilocorreao/promusica3/content/en/shop/concert-guitars/Willy_Koedl/index.md

 weight: 10
 ---

-From Handbuch der Laute und Gitare, Teil 1:
+From "Handbuch der Laute und Gitarre, Part 1":

-KÖDEL, Wilhelm, Musikinstrumentenmacher, geb.
-8. Ausugst 1892 in Adorf (Vogtland), erlente den Zitherbau bei Adolf Meinel in Markneukirchen und besuchte dort auch die Fachschule.
-1913 betätigte er sich als Gehilfe bei Franz Halbmeyer, München (Gitar- und Lauten-bau) und arbeitete später als I. Gehilfe wieder bei Meinel.
-Seit 1919 selbständiger Meister zu Eichigt im Votland.
+KÖDEL, Wilhelm, Musical Instrument Maker, born on August 8, 1892 in Adorf (Vogtland), learned zither making from Adolf Meinel in Markneukirchen and also attended the technical school there.
+In 1913, he worked as an assistant for Franz Halbmeyer in Munich (guitar and lute making) and later returned as head assistant to Meinel.
+Since 1919, he has been an independent master in Eichigt in the Vogtland.